Kahoʻolawe: Settlement

 Sometime around the year 1000, Kahoʻolawe was settled by Polynesians, and small, temporary fishing communities were established along the coast.
 Some inland areas were cultivated.
-Puu Moiwi, a remnant cinder cone, is the location of the second-largest basalt quarry in Hawaiʻi, and this was mined for use in stone tools such as koi (adzes).
+Puʻu Moiwi, a remnant cinder cone, is the location of the second-largest basalt quarry in Hawaiʻi, and this was mined for use in stone tools such as koʻi (adzes).
 Originally a dry forest environment with intermittent streams, the land changed to an open savanna of grassland and trees when inhabitants cleared vegetation for firewood and agriculture.
 Hawaiians built stone platforms for religious ceremonies, set rocks upright as shrines for successful fishing trips, and carved petroglyphs, or drawings, into the flat surfaces of rocks; these indicators of an earlier time can still be found on Kahoʻolawe.
 The island itself is venerated as a kinolau or body form of the sea god Kanaloa.

 While it is not known how many people inhabited Kahoʻolawe, the lack of freshwater probably limited the population to a few hundred people.
 As many as 120 people might have once lived at Hakioawa, the largest settlement, which was located at the northeastern end of the island—facing Maui.

+The U.S. Census Bureau defines Kahoʻolawe as Block Group 9, Census Tract 303.02 of Maui County, Hawaii.

 Warfare

-Violent wars among competing alii (chiefs) laid waste to the land and led to a decline in the population.
-During the 18th century War of Kamokuhi, Kalaniōpuu, the ruler of the Big Island of Hawaii, raided and pillaged Kahoʻolawe in an unsuccessful attempt to take Maui from Kahekili II, the King of Maui.
+Violent wars among competing aliʻi (chiefs) laid waste to the land and led to a decline in the population.
+During the 18th century War of Kamokuhi, Kalaniʻōpuʻu, the ruler of the Island of Hawaiʻi, raided and pillaged Kahoʻolawe in an unsuccessful attempt to take Maui from Kahekili II, the King of Maui.

+Preservation and restoration efforts

+Over the years, significant efforts have been made to restore Kahoʻolawe's natural environment, which was severely affected by military training and other activities.
+Today, the island is a part of the Kahoʻolawe Island Reserve, and its restoration is managed by the state of Hawaii in partnership with local organizations.
+These efforts include the removal of unexploded ordnance (UXO) and the replanting of native vegetation that was lost during the island's use as a bombing range.
+The island’s cultural significance to Native Hawaiians is also a key focus, as they have worked to reclaim the land for traditional uses, including cultural and ceremonial purposes.